Peace plays: How foreign companies have lost a bundle in North Korea

 Most of those businesses, three-quarters of which had Chinese partners, had been shut down even before last September, when the U.N.
 Security Council banned all joint ventures following North Korea’s sixth nuclear test earlier that month.

-One of the best-known enterprises is Koryolink, the joint venture between Egypt’s Orascom Telecom, now Global Telecom (GTHE.CA), and North Korea’s Post and Telecommunication Company.
+One of the best-known enterprises is Koryolink, the joint venture between Egypt’s Orascom Telecom, now Global Telecom, and North Korea’s Post and Telecommunication Company.

 Orascom said it officially “lost control” of its 75 percent stake in Koryolink in 2015.
 Despite the mobile network’s rapid rise, the Egyptian firm has struggled for years to repatriate its cash from Pyongyang, filings reviewed by Reuters show.